SchrodingersGat/KiBoM/README.md

 **-s --separator** Override the delimiter for CSV or TSV generation

-**-p --prettyhtml** Override the delimiter for CSV or TSV generation
+**-p --prettyhtml** Enable pretty HTML output.
+This runs the htmlpretty.py module instead of html_writer.py.

 **-a --authorofproject** Defines author of project.
 Follow argument with "string"